top of page

 March 2026

 Words are the basic building block of the writer, but how do we choose which ones to use?
 Perhaps it’s time to inject life into our writing by refreshing our vocabulary.
-Should we revive old words that have fallen out of fashion?
-Or update our vocabulary with hot new neologisms?
-Maybe invent some of our own?
-Lesley Ellis will take us through these questions with a series of exercises.
+Lesley Ellis ran a workshop to take us through these questions with a series of exercises

 April 2026